-Under the Applied Research Grants and Continuation Grants category, MERC's preferred structure is a prime recipient who receives the grant, issues sub-award agreements to sub-recipients, and transfers payments to sub-recipients.
+Under the Continuation Grants category, the preferred management structure is a prime recipient who receives the grant, issues sub-award agreements to sub-recipients, and transfers payments to sub-recipients.

-Under the Travel and Workshop Grants category, MERC's preferred structure is one prime recipient/grantee from Israel or one of the eligible MENA partners, and no sub-recipients.
+Under the Travel and Workshop Grants category, the preferred management structure is one prime recipient/grantee from Israel or one of the eligible MENA partners, and no sub-recipients.
 The prime must propose an activity involving participants from Israel and one or more of the eligible MENA partners.